-LO No. On successful completion of the named award, students will be able to: Module Code/s Award 1.
+LO No. On successful completion of the named award, students will be able to: Module Code/s 1.
 Practise safely and effectively within the scope of sustainable physiotherapy practice.
-PTHY3103 BSc (Hons) BSc non honours 2 Understand and demonstrate the knowledge, skills and behaviours and understand the values necessary to work effectively with individuals requiring physiotherapy services.
-PTHY3103 BSc (Hons) BSc non honours 3.
-Understand the underpinning knowledge behind and demonstrate a range of appropriate, safe and effective physiotherapy skills.
-PTHY3105 BSc (Hons) 4.
+PTHY3103 2 Understand and demonstrate the knowledge, skills and behaviours and understand the values necessary to work effectively with individuals requiring physiotherapy services.
+3. Understand the underpinning knowledge behind and demonstrate a range of appropriate, safe and effective physiotherapy skills.
+PTHY3105 4.
 Use and apply theoretical knowledge in clinical reasoning and decision-making.
-PTHY3105 BSc (Hons)

-5. Locate, analyse and critically evaluate research and PTHY3102 BSc (Hons) practice evidence for use in evidence-based physiotherapy.
-BSc non honours 6.
-Apply and evaluate the use of physiotherapy to improve and maintain the health, function and wellbeing of individuals, communities and populations PTHY3105 BSc (Hons)
+PTHY3105 5.
+Locate, analyse and critically evaluate research and practice evidence for use in evidence-based physiotherapy.
+PTHY3102 6.
+Apply and evaluate the use of physiotherapy to improve and maintain the health, function and wellbeing of individuals, communities and populations PTHY3105